dscolby/CausalELM.jl/docs/src/contributing.md

         examples

     **  Each section should include its own level one header.

+!!! note
+    CausalELM follows the Blue style guide and all code is automatically formatted to conform with this standard upon being pushed to GitHub.

 ## Updating or Fixing Documentation
 To propose a change to the documentation please submit an [issue](https://github.com/dscolby/CausalELM.jl/issues)